Gastaldi’s Influential Map of Poland—First Edition!

-Fine wide margined example of the first edition of Gastaldi's 2-sheet map of the Kingdom of Poland published in Venice in 1562.
+Fine wide-margined example of the first edition of Gastaldi's two-sheet map of the Kingdom of Poland and part of the Duchy of Moscow, published in Venice in 1562.

 Gastaldi's map is one of his most important maps to focus on regions outside of Italy and is generally recognized as the earliest Lafreri School map to focus on Poland and its environs.
 Because the map is generally not joined, it is rarely appreciated as a two-sheet map.

 The upper sheet shows the Baltic Sea and numerous northern lakes, as well as polities like the Duchy of Moscow and Livonia.
 The lower sheet prominently features Poland, the city of Kracow (Craconia) and the Wistula River basin.
 It also features Moldavia, Pomerania, Litva, Prussia, and a corner of the Black Sea.